dustinpfister/blog_posts/_posts/linux-bash-script-control-operators.md

 ### 1.2 - And \(&&\)

 Another control operator of interest would be the \&\& operator that will call the next command after the first command, but only if the exit code status of the first command is 0.
+Say I want to write a line of code to put in a bash file that will test for the existence of a Documents folder, and if it is there, and only if it is there list the contents of the folder using the [Linux ls](/2020/10/14/linux-ls/) command.

 ```
 $ test -e ~/Documents && ls -l